Lumbar Disc Herniation

 How do we treat a Lumbar disc herniation?

 Conservative treatment of disc herniation is usually effective 95% of the time.
 Bedrest and over-the-counter pain relievers may be all that is needed.
-The addition of muscle relaxers, anti-inflammatory medications and oral steroids including Prednisone may also be used as first line treatment.
+The addition of muscle relaxers, anti-inflammatory medications and oral steroids including Prednisone may also be used as first-line treatment.
 Physical activity should be slow and controlled so that symptoms do not recur.
 Taking short walks and avoiding sitting for long periods of time is advisable.
 Physical Therapy may also be prescribed.
 If conservative treatment fails, epidural steroid injections may lessen nerve irritation and may allow better participation in physical therapy.
 These steroid injections may be administered on an outpatient basis and may be repeated up to 3 times over 6 to 12 months.
 In the 5% of patients for whom conservative treatments are not effective, surgery, including lumbar discectomy, may be required.

 What would surgery for a Lumbar disc herniation involve?

 The most common surgery is called a Microdiscectomy.
 The procedure is performed under general anesthesia.
 Patients are discharged the same day of surgery.
 At Connecticut Neck and Back Specialists, minimally invasive techniques are used to limit the size of the surgical incision in order to minimize the manipulation and disruption of surrounding healthy muscle tissue.
 When this type of surgery is performed on an outpatient basis, our patients typically return to work within 2 to 6 weeks.
-Surgical risks include: infection (1%); recurrence of a second disc herniation (10%); spinal fluid leak (5%); scar tissue formation around the exiting nerve resulting in chronic nerve pain (2%); and progressive disc degeneration resulting in back pain that my require a subsequent spinal fusion.
+Surgical risks include: infection (1%); recurrence of a second disc herniation (10%); spinal fluid leak (5%); scar tissue formation around the exiting nerve resulting in chronic nerve pain (2%); and progressive disc degeneration resulting in back pain that mine requires a subsequent spinal fusion.

 When a lumbar discectomy is performed, the nerve that was compressed by the disc herniation is completely freed from all surrounding compression.
-The rate and extent of nerve recovery is dependent on many factors including the severity of compression, the duration of the compression, the age of the patient, and associated medical conditions including the existence of underlying diabetes, significant smoking history, or a history of significant alcohol consumption.
+The rate and extent of nerve recovery are dependent on many factors including the severity of compression, the duration of the compression, the age of the patient, and associated medical conditions including the existence of underlying diabetes, significant smoking history, or a history of significant alcohol consumption.